Why Cedar Is the Best Wood for Your Playset

 A cedar playset offers a substantial structure that keeps it stable, such as our Original Fort Hangout.
-Even though it's lighter than some other woods, cedar is a sturdy wood that makes the playset secure.
-Often, smaller metal and plastic play structures usually aren't as stable.
+Cedar is a sturdy wood that makes the playset secure.
+Often, smaller metal and plastic play structures usually aren’t as stable.
 A little metal playset might tip over when kids swing or play too vigorously, for example.

 Quality Construction of Superior Play Playsets

 Construction methods also affect the overall quality of a play structure.
 Superior Play Systems® playsets use the strongest components and construction methods to ensure your playset remains stable.
 All of our playsets feature high-quality cedar, so you get the natural resistance to insects, fungus and rot without any toxic chemicals in your child’s play area.